phillitrOSU/OSU-Portfolio/README.md

 # Introduction
+Hello!

 This repository is a collection of portfolio projects from courses in my Computer Science Post-Bacc with Oregon State University.
-Consider it a ***"learning"*** repo: as I look back over these projects, there is not very much code from my early student days that I wouldn't now refactor into something more clean or robust!
+Consider it a ***learning*** repo: as I look back over these projects, there is not very much code that I wouldn't now refactor into something more clean or robust if I were to redo it!
 Though at this point I'd prefer to pursue new projects fresh rather than revisit all of my old assignments, this collection does offer a small glimpse into the tools, languages, frameworks and concepts I have tackled during my program.
 I present it here as a reference for potential employers.

 To connect with me please send an e-mail to [phillitr@oregonstate.edu](mailto:phillitr@oregonstate.edu).
 I look forward to hearing from you.
 Have a wonderful day!

 Trevor Phillips
 Computer Science Major at Oregon State University, Graduating Summer 2024

+## Project Summaries:
 > [!NOTE]
 > Folders are named by this convention: **CourseTitle-ProjectName-Languages/Framework**.
 For example: **OperatingSystems-SmallShell-C**.

-### Project Summaries:
 - [Algorithms: Maze Solver (Python)](<Algorithms-MazeSolver-Python>)
     - Algorithmically solves the minimum length path through a walled maze.